srnagar/azure-client-archetype/README.md

 # Azure client archetype

-`azure-client-archetype` is a Maven archetype to generate an Azure track 2 client library template
+`azure-client-archetype` is a Maven archetype to generate an Azure track 2 client library template.

 # Run the archetype

-To run the archetype, execute the following maven command in an **empty directory**.
-If this is run in a non-empty directory, the archetype will fail to create the maven module.
+To generate a client library template, execute the following maven command from `sdk/<servicedirectory>` in "azure-sdk-for-java" repository.
+Alternatively, you can run this in an empty directory and copy the generated maven project to its appropriate location later.

 ```shell
 mvn archetype:generate \